ThiagoMaria-SecurityIT/sql-security-applications/docs/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to our SQL Security Repository!
+Thank you for considering contributing to my SQL Security Repository!

 ## How to Contribute